ningpengtao-coder/gitlab-foss/doc/development/fe_guide/vuex.md

 (For a more complex example implementation take a look at the security applications store in [here](https://gitlab.com/gitlab-org/gitlab-ee/tree/master/ee/app/assets/javascripts/vue_shared/security_reports/store))

 ### `index.js`
 This is the entry point for our store.
+Please do not instantiate the store here.
+The store instance should be managed in the root of the application [as seen below](#Communicating-with-the-Store).
 You can use the following as a guide:

 ```javascript
 import Vue from 'vue';